 Lace closures last for longer

-Whether you're going for a sew in or lace closure wig, they typically last longer than a frontal, with proper maintenance.
-Lace closures are more suited for warmer weather. as they don’t require as much gluing and customizing like sew-in lace frontal wigs do.
+Whether you're going for a sew-in or lace closure wig, they typically last longer than a frontal, with proper maintenance.
+Lace closures are more suited for warmer weather. as they don’t require as much gluing and customizing as sew-in lace frontal wigs do.
 After 2 or 3 weeks, your sew-in lace frontal wigs start to lose their glue and pull off gradually at the edges.